 Now, I leave you with a video we filmed during our day trip so you can get an even better idea of what it’s like on this island of the future.
 Happy day-tripping!

-- Home to Tokyo’s quirkiest museums and robots
+- Home to Tokyo’s most unusual museums and robot encounters

-- Ideal for families and travelers of all ages
+- Ideal for families and travellers of all ages

-- Epic views of the city skyline and Rainbow Bridge—especially at sunset!
+- Epic views of the city skyline and Rainbow Bridge — particularly good at sunset

 How to Get to Odaiba

-Getting to Odaiba is half the fun.
-Seriously.
-You can arrive by train, boat, or even via the iconic Rainbow Bridge.
+Getting to Odaiba is part of the experience.
+You can arrive by train, boat or on foot across Rainbow Bridge.

 By Train:

-- Rinkai Line: Connects with Osaki on the JR Yamanote Line; good for rainy days or direct access from Shinjuku, Shibuya, and Tokyo Station.
+- Rinkai Line — connects via Osaki on the JR Yamanote Line; useful for direct access from Shinjuku, Shibuya and Tokyo Station, or as a faster option on a busy day.

 By Boat:

-- July: Tokyo Bay Fireworks fill the sky behind Liberty Statue.
-Stake out a beach spot by 17:00 with convenience-store yakitori and canned chu-hai.
+- July: Tokyo Bay fireworks illuminate the sky behind the Statue of Liberty replica.
+Stake out a beach spot by around 17:00 with convenience-store yakitori and canned drinks.

 Odaiba Travel Tips

-- Start early: The area is sprawling and attractions can fill up fast—especially on weekends or holidays.
+- Start early: The area is large and popular attractions fill up fast, especially on weekends and public holidays.

-- Book museum tickets online: For popular attractions like teamLab Borderless or MORI Building DIGITAL ART MUSEUM, tickets often sell out days in advance.
+- Book museum tickets online: For popular attractions like teamLab Planets Toyosu (nearby in Toyosu), tickets sell out days in advance.
+Miraikan can also be busy on weekends.

-- Bring a camera (or fully charged phone): Every corner in Odaiba offers a photo opportunity, from rainbow-lit bridges to gigantic robots.
+- Bring a fully charged phone: Every corner in Odaiba has something worth photographing, from the Rainbow Bridge to the Gundam statue.

 For Tech Enthusiasts: